ShenDezhou/FGC/README.md

 `fgc_training.utf8` and `fgc_test.utf8` files are vectors representing movie metadata, sentiments and actor name lists.
 `fgc_training_states.utf8` and `fgc_test_states.utf8` files store movie box-office (in 10K).
 `fgc_test_states_gold.utf8` is a preprocessed tag file generated from `fgc_test_states.utf8` movie box-office file.
 This file stores binary classification of movie, if it is smaller than 263.5, tagged with `A`, else tagged with `B`.

+The following files are in `embedding` folder.
+1.weibo_coreembedding.npz
+This file contains Sina Weibo social network shortest path with 8380 actors.
+It is a representation of actor in social network.
+It is compressed numpy format.

+2.weibo_wembedding.npz
+Social network measurement of actors, it is different representation for social network.
+It is compressed numpy format.

 #1.
 Environment